luis-herasme/wasm_p2p/README.md

 ```

 #### Receive meesages
-To receive messages from the other peers that are connected to you, you can call the update method:
+To receive messages from the other peers that are connected to you, you can call the `receive` method:
 ```Rust
 let messages = connection.receive();
 ```